-However, keep in mind that north-facing rooms have a cool, gray-blue natural light which can react with warm tones that have a lot of yellow in them.
-This can sometimes create a vague green when mixed (which is why your warm neutral should be well-balanced regarding its undertones).
+However, keep in mind that north-facing rooms have a cool, gray-blue natural light that can react with warm tones with a lot of yellow.
+When mixed, this can sometimes create a vague green (which is why your warm neutral should be well-balanced regarding its undertones).

-If you are looking to blend in your wood, rather than accent it, warm neutrals can be a great choice.
-Cool colours would accent and highlight wood finishes.
+If you are looking to blend in your wood rather than accent it, warm neutrals can be a great choice.
+Cool colors will accent and highlight wood finishes.

 And here they are…

 Lenox Tan is a warm neutral that I refer to often in my Online Paint Colour Consulting.
-The visual weight and warmth of it seem to work well in so many rooms – light, dark, big, small, it just depends on the look you’re going for!
+Its visual weight and warmth seem to work well in so many rooms – light, dark, big, and small; it just depends on the look you’re going for!

 The lighting has enhanced the yellow in Lenox Tan, in most rooms, it will not be this yellow

 - With an LRV of 43, it’s slightly heavier than the average paint colour